metno/S-ENDA-documentation/source/architecture.rst

 * **Data Provider:** Produces (meta)data and wants to make the (meta)data discoverable and available to users
 * **Service Provider:** Creates data services, and wants to make the data services discoverable and available to users

+If a data provider wishes to assign a DOI to their dataset, there are two alternatives:

+#.
+They register a DOI following established procedures in their own organisation, or
+#.
+The S-ENDA Find system handles DOI registration (and update) through the DataCite API.
+If they do not wish to have a DOI assigned to their dataset, this is also possible.

 .. uml::

    @startuml S-ENDA register context